KiandaBPM/docs/content/docs/platform/application-designer/forms/form owners.md

 There are two key principles to keep in mind in terms of **form access**:

 1. Forms are **assignable** - this means that only a form assignee, that is, someone that is assigned to a form, can **edit** a particular form in a process instance.
 The 'assignee' can be a combination of users and groups.
-There are various ways a form can be assigned to a user
+There are various ways a form can be assigned to a user:

-   ​	a) Using **Rules**, in particular the Workflow rule Assign form, see [Assign form](/docs/platform/rules/workflow/assign-form/) for details
+   ​	a) Using **Rules**, in particular the Workflow rule **Assign form**, see [Assign form](/docs/platform/rules/workflow/assign-form/) for details

    ​	b) Using **Quick actions**, see [Form Quick action](/docs/platform/application-designer/forms/form-quick-action/) for details

    ​	c) Creating **form owners** when creating or updating a process design, see [Creating form owners](#creating-form-owners) for details

-2. **Only form owners** can edit a given form by **default**.
+2. **Only form owners** can edit a given form when it is a **current form** in a process flow by **default**.
 Any other user with access to view the form will see it in read-only mode.

 So what is **form owner**?
-A form owner is assigned when a form is created in Kianda Designer or form owners can be added to a process design at a later stage.
-Only the form owner will be able to edit **process instances** (records).
+A form owner is assigned when a form is created in Kianda Designer.
+Form owners can also be added to a form design at a later stage by editing the form.
+Only the form owner will be able to **edit current forms** in **process instances** (records), see below.

-Once a process has been designed and users can initiate new process instances or records from a dashboard page, then the only people who can edit process records are the form owners or someone who has had the record assigned to them.
-For example, a line manager who is a form owner may need to add additional information about work goals in an appraisal form that their employee has already filled out.

 ## Getting started with Form owners